swift-foundations/swift-pdf/Sources/HtmlToPdf/Documentation.docc/GettingStarted.md

 # Getting Started

-Generate your first PDF in seconds, then discover the full power of HtmlToPdf.
+Generate your first PDF in 30 seconds, then master advanced features at your own pace.

 ## Overview

-HtmlToPdf uses **progressive disclosure**: start with a one-liner, then unlock advanced features as you need them.
+HtmlToPdf is designed for **progressive disclosure**: start with one line of code, then add sophistication as needed.

-This guide follows the learning path:
+**What you'll learn:**
-1. **Level 1:** One-line PDF generation (30 seconds)
+1. Generate PDFs from HTML strings (30 seconds)
-2. **Level 2:** Type-safe HTML and batch processing (5 minutes)
+2. Use type-safe HTML for compile-time safety (5 minutes)
-3. **Level 3:** Custom configuration and advanced batches (15 minutes)
+3. Process batches with streaming results (10 minutes)
+4. Configure for your specific use case (15 minutes)

+**Prerequisites:**
+- Swift 6.0+
+- macOS 14.0+ or iOS 17.0+
+- Xcode 16.0+

 ---

-## Level 1: The Absolute Simplest Example
+## Installation

-### Installation
+### Add Package Dependency

-Add HtmlToPdf to your `Package.swift`:
+Add to your `Package.swift`:

 ```swift
 dependencies: [